SharePoint/sp-dev-docs/docs/general-development/powerpoint-automation-services-in-sharepoint.md

 ---
-title: PowerPoint Automation Services in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 168c7dc0-fbdc-41a2-84db-65d211d3d673
+title: PowerPoint Automation Services in SharePoint ms.prod: SHAREPOINT ms.assetid: 168c7dc0-fbdc-41a2-84db-65d211d3d673
 ---

-# PowerPoint Automation Services in SharePoint 2013
+# PowerPoint Automation Services in SharePoint
 Learn to use Microsoft PowerPoint Automation Services to do server-side presentation conversions to and from a variety of file formats.

 ## Introduction
 <a name="PAS_Intro"> </a>

 Many businesses, large and small, use their Microsoft SharePoint Server libraries as a repository for Microsoft PowerPoint presentations.
 These businesses all have their own particular needs for storing, distributing, and updating their presentations.
-Microsoft PowerPoint Automation Services is a new feature of Microsoft SharePoint Server 2013 that can help enterprises to manage their presentations.
+Microsoft PowerPoint Automation Services is a new feature of Microsoft SharePoint that can help enterprises to manage their presentations.
 It is a shared service that provides unattended, server-side conversion of presentations into other formats.
 It was designed from the outset to work on servers and can process many presentation files in a reliable and predictable manner.